 Since we require each directory entry to only take up a single disk block, we are limited to a fixed number of files per directory.
 Each file entry in the directory has a filename in 8.3 (name.extension) format.
 We also need to record the total size of the file, and the location of the file's first block on disk.

 Files

-Files will be stored alongside the directories in .disk.
-Data blocks are 512-byte structs of the format:
+Files will be stored alongside the directories in the .disk.
+The size of the index and data blocks is 512 bytes.
+The index block is a struct of the format: